timlindeberg/tlang/documentation/6_OperatorOverloading.md

 [] []= [:]
 ```

-Operators are implicitly `static` and all arguments to the operator are declared.
-This means
+Operators are implicitly `static` and you have to declare all arguments to.
-that `this` cannot be accessed within the operator.
 The arguments can be of any type but at least one of them has to of the same type as the class
 their declared in.